aws/aws-iot-device-sdk-swift/Documentation/MQTT5_Userguide.md

 * Use the minimum QoS you can get away with for the lowest latency and bandwidth costs.
 For example, if you are sending data consistently multiple times per second and do not have to have a guarantee the server got each and every publish, using QoS 0 may be ideal compared to QoS 1.
 Of course, this heavily depends on your use case but generally it is recommended to use the lowest QoS possible.
 * If you are getting unexpected disconnects when trying to connect to AWS IoT Core, make sure to check your IoT Core Thing’s policy and permissions to make sure your device is has the permissions it needs to connect!
 * For **Publish**, **Subscribe**, and **Unsubscribe**, you can check the reason codes in the returned Future to see if the operation actually succeeded.
 * You MUST NOT perform blocking operations on any callback, or you will cause a deadlock.
-For example: in the `on_publish_received` callback, do not send a publish, and then wait for the future to complete within the callback.
+For example: in the `on_publish_received` callback, do not await a publish.
 The Client cannot do work until your callback returns, so the thread will be stuck.